 We are located in the historic "Chilehaus" in Hamburg and employ an interdisciplinary team of natural and social scientists.
-The total staff number is currently 61.
+The total staff number is currently more than 70.
 The director of GERICS is meteorologist and climate scientist Prof. Dr. Daniela Jacob.

 A short video which describes more about how GERICS operates is provided below.